-Complete Guide to the Fundamentals of Google’s E-A-T
+The Complete Guide to the Basics of Google’s E-E-A-T

 In this article:

-What Is Google’s E-A-T and Where Did It Come From?
+What Is Google’s E-E-A-T and Where Did It Come From?

-(This is a good summary of big changes in the latest iterations of SQEG.)
+(This is a good summary of big changes since the last iteration of SQRG.)

-E-A-T can apply to individual pages or whole sites, and how important E-A-T is also depends on the type of topic.
+E-E-A-T can apply to individual pages or whole sites, and how important E-E-A-T also depends on the type of topic.
 I’ll touch more on that later.

-How Does Google’s Search Quality Evaluator Guidelines Work?
+How Does Google’s Search Quality Rater Guidelines Work?

-The SQEG allows Google to better understand if the changes it’s making to its Search algorithms are producing quality results.
+The SQRG allows Google to better understand if the changes it’s making to its Search algorithms are producing quality results.

 Human evaluators (thousands of them) use the guide as a way to evaluate the search results for certain queries and then report back what they have found.
 This can act as a feedback loop for Google engineers to make further tweaks to the algorithm.